Border Security, Economic Opportunity, and Immigration Modernization Act of 2013: Overview

-The legislation would have made deep and broad changes to existing U.S. immigration law.
+The legislation would have made deep and broad changes to existing U.S. immigration law, affecting almost every U.S. government agency.
 Bill S.744 would have created a program to allow an estimated 11 million illegal immigrants in the United States gain legal status in conjunction with efforts to secure the border.

 The bill would have provided a pathway to U.S. citizenship for illegal immigrants who had resided in the U.S. before December 31, 2011.
 Illegal immigrants would have been required to apply for a newly created Registered Provisional Immigrant status.
 To do so, immigrants would have had to pay a fine, fees, and any back taxes owed; pass a background check; and not have a disqualifying criminal record.
 The bill also included the DREAM Act and the AgJOBS Act.
 Immigrants who received Registered Provisional Immigrant status would have been able to apply for legal permanent resident status (in other words, a green card) as long as strict border security provisions were met (including increasing the number of U.S. Customs and Border Protection (CBP) agents and officers, constructing a double layer fence along certain parts of the Mexico–United States border, and meeting a target of stopping 90% of illegal border crossings.
 The bill would also have drastically altered the methods of visa allocation under current family-based and employment-based categories, and would have introduced a "merit-based" visa based on points accrued for educational achievements, employment history, and other contributions to society.

 The bill contained many other provisions, including: